 Situated in the Aravis Massif not far from its larger neighbour La Clusaz, this small pleasant village has managed to retain its traditional alpine charm, whilst steadily growing to become the second major ski resort in the area.
 Skiing is mainly geared for beginners and intermediates, but all levels are well catered for on the Aravis ski pass which covers the resorts of La Clusaz and St Jean de Sixt with regular half hourly ski buses connecting these areas.
 Most of the skiing accommodation is sited 6kms up the road from the old town at the satellite village of Le Chinaillon, and close to the ski slopes of Mont Lachat.
 At an altitude of 1300m this annex has been developed in an appealing alpine chalet style, and is generally livelier than Le Grand Bornand village.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Salla in Finland? - The Salla ski resort is an arctic wilderness of heavily snow laden coniferous trees and rugged fell highland.
-In the middle of nowhere Salla is the birthplace of Finnish skiing.
-Or perhaps as a possible alternative suggestion how about Zermatt in Switzerland? - When hiring a chalet in Zermatt you will enjoy a magical combination of nearly everything you could want from a ski resort, both on and off the slopes.
-Take a look at the Zermatt accommodation on offer at our sister site ski-apartments-switzerland.co.uk.
+For example have you considered Val Thorens in France? - The Val Thorens ski resort is Europe’s highest resort, with guaranteed good snow – and other attractions including stylish lodgings and good restaurants to name but a few.
+Check out our sister site www.ski-apartments-france.co.uk for some great deals on chalets and apartment rentals in Val Thorens.
+Or perhaps as a possible alternative suggestion how about Solden in Austria? - When hiring a ski chalet in Solden you will enjoy a valley town dominated by lively, throbbing après-ski nightlife, but with excellent slopes reaching to glacial heights.
 [Less]